 - About CAFE

 The Mini-Sabbatical program is designed to enable faculty to learn new technologies or build new collaborations for purposes such as: pursuing funding opportunities, building new collaborations for scholarly activities, developing new courses, or enhancing existing classes.
 All full-time tenured, tenure-track, and non-tenure track faculty are eligible to apply.
 This program is focused on, but not limited to, mid-career faculty seeking to initiate new research and teaching endeavors.

-Click here for the Mini-Sabbatical Proposal form.
+Click here Mini-Sabbatical Proposal for the form.